Finding Theme Communities from Database Networks: Experiments

-In Figures~\ref{Fig:effect_of_parameters}(a),~\ref{Fig:effect_of_parameters}(e) and \ref{Fig:effect_of_parameters}(i), when $\alpha\geq 1$, the cost of TCFA is comparable with TCFI in all database networks.
-This is because, when $\alpha\geq 1$, GW and AMINER contain only one maximal pattern truss each, BK contains no more than three maximal pattern trusses that intersect with each other.
-In this case, TCFA does not generate many unqualified candidate patterns and TCFI does not prune any candidate patterns by the graph intersection property. \nop{ In this case, both TCFA and TCFI achieve the best time cost performances that are more than two orders of magnitudes better than TCS. }
+However, the efficiency advantage of TCFI over TCFA becomes marginal when $\alpha\geq 1$.
+This is because, when $\alpha\geq 1$, GW and AMINER contain only one maximal $(\mathbf{p},\alpha)$-truss each, BK contains only three maximal $(\mathbf{p},\alpha)$-trusses that overlap with each other.
+In this case, TCFI does not prune any candidate pattern by the graph intersection property in Proposition~\ref{Lem:gip}. } \nop{ In this case, both TCFA and TCFI achieve the best time cost performances that are more than two orders of magnitudes better than TCS. }

 \nop{ even a single triangle whose vertices share a common length-1 pattern forms a theme community.

 the length-1 pattern set $\mathcal{P}^1$ contains the length-1 patterns of all theme communities

 for TCFA, the length-2 candidate pattern set $\mathcal{M}^2$ is the power set of the length-1 pattern set $\mathcal{P}^1$.